rinliauw/rinliauw.github.io/content/projects/laymans-quest/index.md

 development.
-Being epic gamers, we understood the classic RPG tropes and just went with them: medieval, low fantasy, save-the-world, etc. The aesthetic was meant to be informed by both grittier titles like *The Witcher 3* (UI) and *The Elder Scrolls Online* (background music), but also with the brightness of *Genshin Impact* (sound effects).
+Being epic gamers, we understood the classic RPG tropes and just went with them: medieval, low fantasy, save-the-world, etc. The aesthetic was meant to be informed by both grittier titles like *The Witcher 3* (UI) and *The Elder Scrolls Online* (background music), and brighter ones *Genshin Impact* (interactions).
 We quickly realized it was difficult to exactly nail a specific look-and-feel for the game when working with random free assets.